PacificBiosciences/pbmm2/README.md

 one round-trip of writing and reading unaligned BAM to disk, minimizing disk IO pressure.

-### Isn't `pbmm2 unsorted` + `samtools sort` faster than `pbmm2 --sort`?
+### Is `pbmm2 unsorted` + `samtools sort` faster than `pbmm2 --sort`?
+This highly depends on your filesystem.
+Our tests are showing that there is no clear winner;
+runtimes differ up to 10% in either directions, depending on read length distribution, genome length and complexity, disk IO pressure, and possibly further unknown factors.
+For very small genomes post-alignment sorting is faster, but for larger genomes like rice or human on-the-fly sorting is faster.
-Yes it is up to ~2x faster than on-the-fly sorting.
-If you have sufficient disk space and are not worried about disk IO pressure on your filesystem, feel free to sort on your own.
-Keep in mind, scalability is not only about runtime, but also disk IO.
+Keep in mind, scalability is not only about runtime, but also disk IO pressure.

+We recommend to use on-the-fly sorting via `pbmm2 align --sort`.

 ### Can I get alignment statistics?
 If you use `--log-level INFO`, after alignment is done, you get following